strapi/documentation/docusaurus/docs/snippets/consider-strapi-cloud.md

 :::callout ☁️ Strapi Cloud
-You can use [Strapi Cloud](/cloud/intro) to quickly deploy and host your project.
+You can also use [Strapi Cloud](/cloud/intro) to quickly deploy and host your project.
 :::